 Once a date is set in stone, travellers visiting Scotland from abroad will be required to show proof of a negative test taken no more than 72 hours before arrival.
 If you’re travelling from outside the Common Travel Area, you may still need to self-isolate in a quarantine hotel for ten days at a cost of £1,750 per person (though this may change if the UK agrees mutual ‘vaccine passport’ arrangements with other countries).
 Overseas visitors will also need to provide their journey and contact details, even if they’ve landed in another part of the UK and travelled to Scotland from there.

-So, while a lot is yet to be fully confirmed, it’s safe to say we can be cautiously optimistic about holidaying in the Highlands this year.
+So, we can definitely be optimistic about holidaying in the Highlands this year.
 One big question still remains, though: will we be flocking to the Edinburgh Fringe this year?
 We’ll have to watch this space.

 More news on the UK’s reopening: